selfcommunity/developers-doc/docs/apireference/v2/course/create_a_course_quiz.md

 :::info

-This operation requires the course creator or manager role.
+This operation requires the course creator or manager role and you should specify the parameter `type`=`quiz`.

 :::